ronald-assis/ronald-assis/ronald-assis.md

 ### Hi there 👋

-<p>My name is Ronald Assis and I'm Front-end developer.
-I'm studying HTML, CSS and JavaScript. 💥🚀</p>
+<p>My name is Ronald Assis and I'm a web development student at Trybe, a programming school that teaches programming, learning and working!
+The goal is to be a Dev Jr Full Stack, but is already ready for Front-End.
+I'm studying Back-End. 💥🚀</p>